serushakov/bike-workouts/README.md

 1. This application has been written in Android Studio using Kotlin.
 1. Clean codebase for easy modification and usage.

-#### NOTE 1 :- This application has only been tested with expo client so no testing have been done for native android and iPhone.

 ## Prerequisite